BlueR00K/Note_Book_PY/OOP/association_aggregation_composition.md

 ## 7. Best Practices

+- Use the correct relationship type for your design goals.
+- Document the relationships between classes for maintainability.
+- Prefer composition for strong ownership and lifecycle control.
+- Use aggregation when parts can exist independently.
+- Use association for loose coupling and flexibility.

 ---

-## 8. Advanced & Practical Examples
+## 8. Advanced and Practical Examples

 ### 8.1.
 Association: Event System Example